Skip to content

 #Do I need a Prime subscription to rent movies on Amazon?

-No. Amazon Prime Video lets anyone rent or buy individual movies without a Prime membership.
-You just need an Amazon account and a payment method.
-Prime members do get a library of included movies, but rentals are open to everyone.
+No. You just need an Amazon account and a payment method.
+Prime members get extra included movies, but rentals are open to everyone.

 #Can I watch 4K movies on Fire TV Stick?